IBM/slack-wrench/packages/jest-mock-web-client/README.md

   beforeEach(() => {
     // Reset mocks for each test
     WebClient.clearMocks();
-    // In this example, bot create's a `new WebClient` bot = new Bot();
+    // In this example, bot creates a `new WebClient()` bot = new Bot();
     client = WebClient.mock.instances[0];
   });

   it('Can say things', async () => {
     const message = 'Mocking Slack is easy!';
-    await bot.say(message);
+    // With the mock setup, this won't actually call to Slack's servers await bot.say(message);

     expect(client.chat.postMessage).toHaveBeenCalledWith(